On-route place guide

 Cooperstown

-Route-adjacent selective support stop in the live eastern New York Route 20 continuation.
+Route-adjacent selective support stop in the live eastern New York Route 20 stretch.

 Cooperstown